Spejderneslejr/spejderneslejrdk/README.md

 - [Task](https://taskfile.dev/#/installation) as a task-runener.
 - [Yarn](https://yarnpkg.com/getting-started/install) We use a project-installed
   Yarn 2 but you can keep your global Yarn on version 1 if you wish.
+- [Node 14](https://nodejs.org/en/download/), and/or [NVM](https://github.com/nvm-sh/nvm) for administering the versions (we have .nvmrc files in the Drupal theme and API-server)
 - [Composer](https://getcomposer.org/download/) for local php development you probably want a locally installed Composer
 - The [Platform.sh cli](https://docs.platform.sh/development/cli.html#installation)